-Emissions: Two scenarios are compared, a scenario of full compliance with the MES by 2025 for all units operating beyond 2030, and Eskom's so-called 'Emission Reduction Plan', which would have emissions from all units except Kusile and Medupi exceed the MES until end-of-life, and Medupi would only comply by 2030.
-In the compliance scenario, units scheduled to close by 2030 are allowed to violate the MES while other units are retrofitted in 2022 to 2025 in a phased manner.
+Emissions: Two scenarios are compared, a scenario of full compliance with the current SO2 MES of 500 mg/Nm3 by 2025 for all units operating beyond 2030, and compliance with the proposed weakened SO2 MES of 1,000mg/Nm3.
+In both scenarios, units scheduled to close by 2030 are allowed to exceed the MES while other units are retrofitted in 2022 to 2025 in a phased manner.

-The assumption of completing the retrofits by 2025 is in line with experiences from other emerging economies: China retrofitted approximately 250 gigawatts of existing coal-fired capacity with FGD between 2005 and 2011, bringing share of capacity with SO2 controls from 14.3% to 89.1% in six years.
+The assumption of completing the retrofits by 2025 is in line with experiences from other emerging economies: China retrofitted approximately 250 gigawatts of existing coal-fired capacity with FGD between 2005 and 2011, bringing the share of capacity with SO2 controls from 14.3% to 89.1% in six years.
 These installations were in response to the national emission standards introduced in 2004.
 Similarly, after the emission standards were updated in 2011 to levels that required selective catalytic NOx controls (SCR), these retrofits were carried out on approximately 480GW of capacity by 2015, raising penetration from 18.2% to 84.5% in four years.
-Now India is targeting to bring its entire coal fleet to compliance with stricter standards than the MES by 2022, requiring retrofits in much of its 220GW of operating capacity.
+Now India is targeting to bring its entire coal fleet into compliance with stricter standards than the MES by 2022, requiring retrofits in much of its 220GW of operating capacity.